treasure-data/treasure-boxes/scenarios/monitoring/app/impact_of_deleting_user/README.md

   - `td.tables.report_table` - the table to write the report to
   - `td.email_to_check` - the user to check for resource ownership and impact upon deletion

-### 3. Uncomment data preparation task (if required)
+#### 3. Uncomment data preparation task (if required)
 This workflow depends on the monitoring workflows listed in the Prerequisites to download resource data prior to generating the report.
-If the monitoring workflows have not been run yet, uncomment the `+prepare_data` task to run those workflows now.
+If the monitoring workflows have not been run yet, uncomment the `+prepare_data` task to run those workflows first.

 #### 4. Register td.apikey as a workflow secret.
 ```